DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 ## Generic Parameter Defaults

 Consider a function that creates a new `HTMLElement`.
-Calling the function with no arguments generates a `Div`; calling it with an element as the first argument generates an element of the argument’s type.
+Calling the function with no arguments generates a `Div`; calling it with an element as the first argument generates an element of the argument's type.
 You can optionally pass a list of children as well.
 Previously you would have to define it as:

 ```ts
 declare function create(): Container<HTMLDivElement, HTMLDivElement[]>;